-The holistic approach of ISO 27001 supports the development of an internal culture that is alert to information security risks and has a consistent approach to dealing with them.
-This consistency of approach leads to controls that are more robust in dealing with threats.
-The cost of implementing and maintaining them is also minimised, and in the event of them failing the consequences will be minimised and more effectively mitigated
+Obtaining ISO 27001 supports an internal culture that is constantly aware of information security risks, and has a consistent approach to dealing with them.
+This leads to controls that are more robust in dealing with threats.
+The cost of implementing and maintaining them is also minimised, and in the event of these controls failing, the consequences will be reduced and more effectively mitigated.